ElyOshri/DIY-Simulator-Stick-Shift/README.md

 * 26 gauge or bigger electrical wire (2 meters should be enough)
 * USB cable (depending on your board)
 * Solder or a crimping set (JST connectors 5 pin JST-XH 2.54mm should work)
-* 3d printer filament (PLA or anyother ridgid filament)
+* 3d printer filament (PLA or another ridged filament)

 **3D Printed Parts:**
 * Bottom Hinge